armbian/configng/tools/include/markdown/UNS001-header.md

     3. **Have serial console access** in case recovery is needed.
     4. **Expect reinstallations** – unstable paths often break beyond repair.
     5. **Use containers or chroots** for testing instead of upgrading the whole OS.

-!!!
-Warning

-    Distribution upgrades are experimental and **not supported by Armbian**.
-Use at your own risk.